sunny250984/sunny250984/README.md

 ## 🚀 About Me

-I am **Benjamin Lim** from Singapore, An excited programmer with hardworking, committed team player, proactive and a self-starter; capable to of handling stressful conditions.
+I am **Senior Web and Mobile Developer**, An excited programmer with hardworking, committed team player, proactive and a self-starter; capable to of handling stressful conditions.
 Extremely sensitive with Front-end like React.js and Vue.js.

 I am really enthusiastic about learning new technology.
 In 2020, I learned **Next.js**, **Progressive Web App (PWA)**, **GraphQL**, **Micro-Frontend Architecture** and **Blockchain development & DApps**.
 I got started with **Freelancing** quite recently.